MrDiggles2/cru-scrape/README.md

 ```
 curl -sSL https://install.python-poetry.org | python3 -
 ```

+Don't forget to add the poetry path to your bashrc, it will give you the export command at the end of the install logs

 ## How to uninstall if you want
 ```
 curl -sSL https://install.python-poetry.org | python3 - --uninstall